Singapore is an impatient nation.

 Resource Count

-Resource count is simply the number of files a browse has to pull from the web server to display your page.
+Resource count is simply the number of files a browse has to pull from the webserver to display your page.
 While page size focuses on the weight of this content, resource count is all about the number.

-The more the number of resources the slower the page will take to load up, considering each of these files has to send a request to the web server to load.
+The more the number of resources the slower the page will take to load up, considering each of these files has to send a request to the webserver to load.

 Industry | Resource count for different sites | Average Resource Count |